When it comes to research chemicals, nothing rings bells like Etizolam.

 This is the interesting part…

-Etizolam is not a scheduled substance in the United States, meaning it isn’t classified as anything.
+In the US, Etizolam is not a controlled substance, meaning it isn’t classified as anything.

 At the federal level, it’s considered an unscheduled drug which means it’s entirely legal to possess, buy, or distribute, just not for the purposes of human consumption.

-However, some states have taken the liberty to schedule Etizolam (most likely due to lobbying from pharma companies who see it as competition for the Xanax their pushing on people).
+However, some states have taken the liberty to schedule Etizolam (most likely due to lobbying from pharma companies who see it as competition for the Xanax their pushing on people), so it is illegal to buy, sell , and possess in certain states.

-Some of these states have made Etizolam a Schedule I drug (meaning it has high abuse potential) while others have made it a schedule IV drug (meaning it has relatively low abuse potential).
+Some of these states have made Etizolam a Schedule I drug (highest level of abuse potential) while others have made it a schedule IV drug (relatively low abuse potential).

 Of course, most people buying Etizolam aren’t giving it to rats and studying the effects; they’re just taking it themselves.